-A mixed bag just north of downtown, with low income living around the Emerald Downs racetrack and upper-income living around the golf course east of Auburn Way.
-Not surprisingly, this neighborhood has the highest crime in the city.
-Good for those whose middle name is Danger. $ - $$$$
+A mixed bag just north of downtown, with Emerald Downs racetrack and the golf course east of Auburn Way.

-A tiny neighborhood on the northern tip of town, with dirt cheap rent and a quick commute to the Main Street.
-Simple and to the point is pretty much how they roll here. $
+A tiny neighborhood on the northern tip of town, with inexpensive rent and a quick commute to the Main Street.
+Simple and to the point is pretty much how they roll here.

-Families, students, and golfers enjoy living in this neighborhood on the hill, with safe streets, golf courses, meandering rivers, and the nearby Green River Community College.
-Natural beauty comes with a price tag here. $$$$$
+Families, students, and golfers enjoy living in this neighborhood on the hill, with golf courses, meandering rivers, and the nearby Green River Community College.
+Natural beauty comes with a price tag here.

-Safe, suburban, and prestigious (fancy), this scenic area comes with both middle income and wealthy families living among woodsy streets and a handful of small neighborhood lakes. $$$ - $$$$$
+Suburban, and prestigious (fancy), this scenic area comes with both middle income and wealthy families living among woodsy streets and a handful of small neighborhood lakes.

-Another mixed bag of residents, the Lakeland Hills neighborhood stretches from Lake Tapps up to the city center, with the more expensive rentals to the south and the cheaper living to the north.
-From the Main Street hustle to the Vegas lifestyle of the Muckleshoot Casino, from the festivals and parades near Les Grove Park to the fishing, swimming, hiking, disc golfing, camping, and Petpalooza festival at Auburn Farm Park, this area is situated in the middle of everything and attracts people from all walks of life. $$ - $$$$$
+Another mixed bag of residents, the Lakeland Hills neighborhood stretches from Lake Tapps up to the city center, with the more expensive rentals to the south and the less expensive living to the north.
+From the Main Street hustle to the Vegas lifestyle of the Muckleshoot Casino, from the festivals and parades near Les Grove Park to the fishing, swimming, hiking, disc golfing, camping, and Petpalooza festival at Auburn Farm Park, this area is situated in the middle of everything and attracts people from all walks of life.

 You know what really grinds my gears?